 Kudco (now UCB/Kremers Urban) received FDA approval of its ANDA on July 9, 2013, for the 18- and 27-milligram strengths, and September 23, 2013, for the 36- and 54-milligram strengths.

 How can patients find out which company manufactured their methylphenidate hydrochloride ER product?

 Anyone with questions or concerns about where their methylphenidate hydrochloride ER product was manufactured should contact the pharmacy where the prescription was filled.

-Will the generic methylphenidate hydrochloride ER made by Mallinckrodt or Kudco be taken off the market or recalled?
+Will the generic methylphenidate hydrochloride ER made by Mallinckrodt or UCB/Kremers Urban be taken off the market or recalled?

-FDA has asked that within six months, Mallinckrodt and Kudco confirm the bioequivalence of their products using the revised bioequivalence standards, or voluntarily withdraw their products from the market.
-FDA has changed the therapeutic equivalence (TE) rating for the Mallinckrodt and Kudco products in Approved Drug Products with Therapeutic Equivalence Evaluations (commonly referred to as the “Orange Book”) from AB to BX.
-This means that the data are insufficient to show that the Mallinckrodt and Kudco provide the same therapeutic effect as Concerta (or the authorized generic marketed by Actavis).
+FDA asked that within six months, Mallinckrodt and Kudco (now UCB/Kremers Urban) confirm the bioequivalence of their products using the revised bioequivalence standards, or voluntarily withdraw their products from the market.
+FDA changed the therapeutic equivalence (TE) rating for both companies’ products in Approved Drug Products with Therapeutic Equivalence Evaluations (commonly referred to as the “Orange Book”) from AB to BX.
+This means that the data are insufficient to show that the products provide the same therapeutic effect as Concerta (or the authorized generic marketed by Actavis).
 A drug with a BX rating is still approved and can be prescribed, but is not recommended as automatically substitutable at the pharmacy (or by a pharmacist) for the brand-name drug.

 Are other generic versions of Concerta methylphenidate hydrochloride ER available on the market?